HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-intro.md

 US Core-MedicationStatement profile:

 -   Record or Query active medications being taken by a patient
--   Query for all patients who are taking a particular medication
--   Query for all patients who are/were taking a particular medication within a particular time period

 ##### Mandatory Data Elements and Terminology